 Obama Care Revives and Expands Preventive Health

 Some of the first benefits that the American public received under the Affordable Care Act went into effect on September 23, 2010.
-The Affordable Care Act required that all health insurance policies that went into effect on that day or afterwards had to cover certain preventive services.
+The Affordable Care Act required that all major medical health insurance policies that went into effect on that day or afterwards had to cover certain preventive services.
 In addition, these 15 services could not have any cost sharing.
 No cost sharing simply means no out-of-pocket payments and no need to wait until to reach a deductible.

 What Types of Preventive Care Does ObamaCare Cover?